cstroessner/SpectralMethod3D/README.txt

 Code to reproduce the figures in "Fast global spectral methods for three-dimensional partial differential equations" by C. Stroessner and D. Kressner.
 (Arxiv: https://arxiv.org/abs/2111.04585.)

-To perform perform the experiments you need to additionally download
+To perform the experiments you need to additionally download
 - Tensor Recursive (https://www.epfl.ch/labs/anchp/wp-content/uploads/2019/05/tensor_recursive.tar.gz) for the blocked recursive solver by Chen and Kressner
 - Fast Poisson Solver (https://github.com/danfortunato/fast-poisson-solvers) for comparing to NADIM by Fortunato and Townsend
 - Chebfun (https://www.chebfun.org/) required for comparing to NADIM